civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 2.1

-For greater certainty, a person who is referred to in section 2 and who is not entitled to present a grievance under section 62 may file a complaint under subsection `94`(1) of the `Accessible Canada Act` with respect to a contravention of an applicable provision of regulations made under subsection `117`(1) of that Act if the person has suffered physical or emotional harm, property damage or economic loss as a result of — or has otherwise been adversely affected by — that contravention.
+For greater certainty, a person who is referred to in section 2 and who is not entitled to present a grievance under section 62 may file a complaint under subsection `94`(1) of the `Accessible Canada Act` with respect to a contravention of an applicable provision of regulations made under subsection `117`(1) of that Act if the person has suffered physical or **psychological** harm, property damage or economic loss as a result of — or has otherwise been adversely affected by — that contravention.

-> **Explanatory Note**:
-> New.

 ### Section 155

 Subsection 63(1) of the Act is amended by striking out "or" at the end of paragraph (e), by adding "or" at the end of paragraph (f) and by adding the following after paragraph (f):

-the contravention by the employer of any applicable provision of regulations made under subsection `117`(1) of the `Accessible Canada Act`, if the employee has suffered physical or emotional harm, property damage or economic loss as a result of — or has otherwise been adversely affected by — the contravention,
+the contravention by the employer of any applicable provision of regulations made under subsection `117`(1) of the `Accessible Canada Act`, if the employee has suffered physical or **psychological** harm, property damage or economic loss as a result of — or has otherwise been adversely affected by — the contravention,

-> **Explanatory Note**:
-> Relevant portion of subsection 63(1):
-> *Existing Text*:
-> > Where an employee has presented a grievance, up to and including the final level in the grievance process, with respect to and the grievance has not been dealt with to the satisfaction of the employee, the employee may refer the grievance to adjudication.
-> >

 ### Section 156